remnawave/panel/docs/installation/reverse-proxies/traefik.md

         servers:
           - url: "http://remnawave:3000"
 ```
-This configuration makes the /api/sub/ path publicly accessible, while the rest of the panel remains IP-restricted.
+This configuration makes the /api/sub/ path publicly accessible, while access to the rest of the panel remains IP-restricted.

 ## Troubleshooting